 2. Stock up on plenty of booze

 Whether you get on or are usually passing ships, you’re probably gonna need lots of alcohol to stay entertained the entire day.
+If you’re isolating, make sure you get one big ‘ol delivery in from the off licence.

 3. Plan a day of fun activities